Neural-Systems-at-UIO/LocaliView/Docs/WebAlign.rst

    * - **Button**
      - **Function**
+   * -   Segmentation/Template
+     -   Allow to switch between visualisation of the atlas segmentation or the atlas template
+   * -   Overlay Slider
+     -   Opacity of the atlas overlay, when fully opaque, it becomes an outline
-   * -   Save
+   * -   Overlay color
-     -   Save the current alignment to the bucket and propagate to unaligned sections
+     -   The outline color
-   * -   Export overlays
+   * -   Filmstrip slider and color
-     -   Generates a series of .flat files (for Nutil or similar utility), and stores them into a .zip file in the bucket
+     -   The above settings, applied to the filmstrip
    * -   Undo
      -   Undo the current alignment to the last stored position
+   * -   Redo
+     -   Return to last previous position
    * -   Clear
      -   Reset the current alignment to the default position
-   * -   Approve
-     -   Mark up the the current alignment as complete (green)
    * -   Center
      -   Adjust and center the cutting plane through the atlas to match the orientation selected in the drop-down menu (coronal, horizontal or sagittal)
-   * -   Overlay Slider
-     -   Opacity of the atlas overlay, when fully opaque, it becomes an outline
-   * -   Overlay color
+   * -   Angles
-     -   The outline color
+     -   Switch between Coronal/Sagittal and Horizontal planes and displays angle values.
+Angles are color coded to their respective planes.
-   * -   Filmstrip slider and color
+   * -   Apply to all
-     -   The above settings, applied to the filmstrip
+     -   applies chosen angles to all sections in the series
    * -   Diagrams
      -   Open a new window with diagrams displaying the relative position of the sections in atlas space, section spacing, primary and secondary angle.